faisal-shk/faisal-shk/README.md

 Let's connect and collaborate!
 Feel free to reach out to me through LinkedIn or Twitter.
 I'm always excited to exchange ideas and collaborate on exciting projects.

-🚀 Let's Build the Future Together!
+🚀 Let's Build the Things Together!